getanehAl/Windows-Penetration-Testing/README.md

 3. Creating persistence (examples)
 ----------------------------------
-➤ Use the KRBTGT account’s password hash to forge of a Kerberos Golden ticket with Domain Administrator privileges ➤ Add temporarily an account in a default AD security group such as 'Domain Admins', 'BUILTIN\Administrators' or 'Account Operators'
-➤ Keep temporarily the password hash of a highly-privileged service account (e.g. Domain Admin) with a password set to never expire
+➤ Use the KRBTGT account’s password hash to forge of a Kerberos Golden ticket with Domain Administrator privileges ➤ Keep temporarily the password hash of a highly-privileged service account (e.g. Domain Admin) with a password set to never expire
-➤ Modify temporarily the ACLs to allow an account that you control to perform DCsync attack.
+➤ Modify temporarily the ACLs to allow an account that you control to perform DCsync attack ➤ Request a certificate (ADCS) for a highly-privileged account (e.g. Domain Admin) ➤ Add temporarily an account in a default AD security group such as 'Domain Admins', 'BUILTIN\Administrators' or 'Account Operators'
 ➤ ...
 ```
 -----------------